mikelangelo-project/capstan-packages/docker_files/recipes/osv.cloud-init/meta/README.md

 any number of commands supported by osv.httpserver-api package (visit http://osv.io/api/swagger-ui/dist/index.html to see a list of all supported commands).
 Below please find an example where we first set two environment variables (PORT and UIPORT) and then run our application specify arbitrary bootcmd that will be run in a new thread on the OSv unikernel.
-The commands are always executed sequentially i.e. command does not start until previos one exits:

 ```yaml
 # meta/user-data.yaml